Bookroo/bookroo.github.io/_posts/2017-10-25-Mothers-Advice-for-Perfect-ACT-SAT-Scores.md

 ---
 layout: post
 published: false
+permalink: /Mothers-Advice-for-Perfect-ACT-SAT-Scores
+categories:
+  - importance of reading
+author: chandler
+comments: true
+related:
+  - /reading-lifes-silver-bullet
+  - /reading-to-a-newborn-harder-than-i-thought-but-totally-worth-it
+images:
+  - url: Mom.jpg
+    alt: Mom and child reading monthly book club books
 ---
-We recently read an [article](http://community.today.com/parentingteam/post/actsat-test-prep-tricks-from-a-family-with-three-perfect-scores_1505933651) from a mother who has three children who have scored perfect scores on the ACT/SAT tests.
-The mother shared 16 tips with readers, ranging from cultivating kindness to making good use of time to getting adequate sleep.
-The tips are thoughtful and insightful, and the entire article is worth a read, but we'd today we'd like to highlight a few tips in particular.
+We recently read an [article](http://community.today.com/parentingteam/post/actsat-test-prep-tricks-from-a-family-with-three-perfect-scores_1505933651) from a mother with three children in a row who scored perfect scores on the ACT/SAT tests.
+She shared a list of 16 helpful tips, ranging from cultivating kindness to making good use of time to getting adequate sleep.
+The tips are thoughtful and insightful, and the entire article is worth a read, but today we'd like to highlight a few tips in particular.

 ![Mom and child reading monthly book club books]({{site.baseurl}}/assets/img/posts/Mom.jpg)

 **Be Kind**